-Cryptocurrency is a digital or virtual form of money, that is unregulated from any authority and forms a new monetary system.
+Cryptocurrency is a digital or virtual form of money, that is unregulated by any authority and forms a new monetary system.
 This digital currency is supported by the blockchain, a decentralized peer-to-peer network.
 The blockchain makes sure that all transactions and wallets are tracked.

 This system has a way of making sure no one can cheat the system.
 Every transaction is verified by the system for accuracy, while the system stays anonymous and transparent.